Breeze/breeze.github.io/samples/about.md

 What they all have in common is an HTML/JavaScript front-end, written with Breeze.js

-Learn more about these [samples on the Breeze website](http://www.breezejs.com/samples/ "About the BreezeJS Samples").

 ## Download

 The code samples (except as noted) are maintained in the [breeze.js.samples repository on github](https://github.com/Breeze/breeze.js.samples "breeze.js.samples on GitHub") where it is maintained continuously between releases of BreezeJS itself.